telekomsecurity/TelekomSecurity.Compliance.Automation/T-Sec.LinuxOS.Compliance/README.md

 -------------------------------------------------------------------------------

-Note: Changing variables in these files can affect security compliance and must
-      be approved by your responsible Project Security Manager!
+**NOTE:"" Changing variables in these files can affect security compliance and must be approved by your responsible Project Security Manager!

 -------------------------------------------------------------------------------